goauthentik/authentik/website/docs/flow/flows.md

 Upon flow execution, a plan containing all stages is generated.
 This means that all attached policies are evaluated upon execution.
 This behaviour can be altered by enabling the **Re-evaluate Policies** option on the binding.

-To determine which flow is linked, passbook searches all flows with the required designation and chooses the first instance the current user has access to.
+To determine which flow is linked, authentik searches all flows with the required designation and chooses the first instance the current user has access to.

 ## Permissions